 Full disclosure: I work for ReadySMS, so I'm using our published numbers throughout.
 The nice thing is they're public and itemized, so you can check every figure against our pricing page instead of taking my word for it.

 This post walks the exact crossover math.
-By the end you'll know what monthly send volume justifies pushing into Growth, and where the Enterprise conversation ($0.0028 floor at 500K+ segments/month) is worth having with us versus where it saves you basically nothing.
+By the end you'll know what monthly send volume justifies pushing into Growth, and where the Enterprise conversation (custom-negotiated pricing against your actual traffic) is worth having with us versus where it saves you basically nothing.

 The numbers we're working with